 - Happens in the climax of Survival of the Fittest v1.
 Interestingly, both combatants cheat, but because of a slope Dodd failed to take into account, it's moot either way.

-- Magnificently subverted twofold in the Looney Tunes short "Jack-Wabbit and the Beanstalk".
-Bugs suggests to the giant a ten-paces battle, thinking that with the giant's long strides, he'll be out of his hair...until he sees the giant coming at him from the other way having walked around the entire globe on those 10 steps and stopping right in front of him on pace number ten.
+- Magnificently subverted twofold in "Jack-Wabbit and the Beanstalk".
+Bugs suggests to the giant a twenty-paces battle, thinking that with the giant's long strides, he'll be out of his hair...until he sees the giant coming at him from the other way having walked around the entire globe on those 20 steps and stopping right in front of him on pace number twenty.

 - Wild Wooly Hare had Bugs challenging Yosemite Sam to a ten pace duel.
 Sam agrees, starts to take ten paces, but turns and fires on "two".
 Bugs, anticipating the dirty play, took his steps backwards so Sam's guns were extended past where Bugs was when he fired.

-- Then there was the time Bugs delayed the count ("...nine, nine and a half, nine and three-quarters, nine and seven-eights...") just to make sure Sam was in the right spot at the right time to get run over by a bus. ("Yep, right on time.")
+- In Hare Trimmed, Bugs delayed the count ("...nine, nine and a half, nine and three-quarters, nine and three-sixteenths, nine and eleven-sixteenths, nine and twelve-sixteenths...") just to make sure Sam was in the right spot at the right time to get run over by a bus. ("Yep, he's right on time.")

 - Played with in the Futurama movie Beast with a Billion Backs.
 Bender, having challenged Calculon to a duel, takes about three of the ten steps then turns and fires his raygun.
 Of course, since these are incredibly advanced weapons, the shot takes off Calculons arm, cuts a line through a lake, pierces through a skyscraper, and destroys the headquarters of the very club they were dueling over.